paveletto99/rust-microservices-sandbox/README.md

 ## Installing the Kubernetes Dashboard UI (Optional)
 >
->NOTE: **The some of the following setup commands are used at Kubernetes Cluster creation time**
+>NOTE: **Some of the following setup commands are used at Kubernetes Cluster creation time**
 >
+>Reported here for a detailed explaination
+>
->Reported here for a detailed explaination already defined in the **make kind-create-cluster** target
+>They are already defined in the set up script used by the **make kind-create-cluster** target
 >

 ```bash